SkimaniKings/project2/README.md

 # MY PORTFOLIO

-This is a portfolio website that tells more abou me and what i have been able to accomplish
+##Description
+This portfolio was made to showcase information about me, the projects that i have done and the skill set i possess.